EmilyMeuer/zam/README.md

 ## Overview/Philosophy

+Z provides a small toolset to supplement and encourage vanilla js development.

 This project was created with one goal in mind.

-* To stay as raw as possible/encourage vanilla js development.
+* To stay as raw as possible.

 ## Import